 Regularly Check Your Projections

 Setting aside funds to pay the IRS doesn’t protect you from owing more to the IRS than anticipated.
-If you enjoy a better-than-anticipated year, you will have to re-evaluate your cash flow analysis.
+If you enjoy a better-than-anticipated year, you will have to re-evaluate your cash flow analysis to enhance cash flow.
 Tax forecasting can help you keep pace with your projections as they change, but it’s best to re-evaluate these projections as the year progresses.

 Most small business owners have a general idea of their projected revenue and tax obligations.
-However, things change and the last thing you need when it comes to cash flow is to be blindsided at the end of the year.
-Your accounting team should prepare multiple forecasts throughout the year to ensure you stay on top of your cash flow opportunities.
+However, things change, and the last thing you need when it comes to cash flow is to be blindsided at the end of the year.
+Understanding cash flows from various activities, including operations and financing, is crucial for sustainable business growth.
+Your accounting team should prepare multiple forecasts annually to ensure you stay on top of your cash flow opportunities.
 A common strategy is to evaluate your taxes after filing them in April.
 The team should also issue a second report around November to prepare for the end of the year’s projected income.

 Utilized Outsourced Help

 The US tax code is thousands of pages long and changes regularly.
 At the state and municipal levels, there are also ever-changing tax statutes.
-For a small business owner, the complications can be nearly impossible to track.
+The complications can be nearly impossible to track for a small business owner.
+Outsourcing can help businesses generate cash from their core activities by allowing them to focus on what they do best.

 Understanding your tax obligations and planning ahead for tax season helps you save money and reduces stress when it comes time to pay the IRS.
 Having a proactive approach to taxes is one of the most important aspects of ensuring the health of your burgeoning business’s cash flow.